Family Encyclopedia >> Work

 Related: 10 Traits of an Effective Teacher

-This issue will focus on the art of discipline.
+This piece explores the art of effective discipline.

-“There was a rule against facial hair for players on UCLA basketball teams.
-One day, Bill Walton came to train after a 10-day break with a beard.
+"There was a rule against facial hair for players on UCLA basketball teams.
+One day, after a 10-day break, Bill Walton showed up for practice with a beard.
 I asked him, 'Bill, did you miss anything?'

 "He said, 'Coach, if you mean the beard, I think I should be allowed to wear it.
 It's my right.'

-“Bill went to the locker room and shaved his beard before practice started.
-There was no hard feelings.
-I wasn't mad and he wasn't mad.
-The key rule of effective discipline that Coach Wooden followed was that he did not attack Bill's character or intent.
-He only dealt with his action.
+"Bill went to the locker room and shaved his beard before practice started.
+There were no hard feelings.
+I wasn't mad, and he wasn't mad.
+The key principle Coach Wooden followed?
+He addressed Walton's action, not his character or intent.

 Related: 8 Key Elements of a Good Working Relationship

-If an employee has a lateness problem, it's ineffective to say, “You've been late three times in the last two weeks.
+If an employee is repeatedly late, avoid saying, 'You've been late three times in the last two weeks.
 It's so irresponsible.
-Don't you even care about your job?
-That would attack character and intent.
+Don't you even care about your job?'
+That attacks character and intent.

 Discipline that uses shame, guilt, or fear weakens people.
 A discipline that uses reason teaches and improves them.